-It can’t just be a coincidence or a conspiracy, can it?
-There’s definitely a reason why so many of us fantasise about the demise of estate agents.
-If you haven’t had a soul-destroying experience with one, the odds are that you’re a stone’s throw away from someone that has.
+It can’t just be a bloody coincidence or a conspiracy, can it?
+There’s definitely a reason for why so many of us morbidly fantasise about the demise of estate agents, right?
+If you haven’t personally had a soul-destroying experience with one, the odds are that you’re a stone’s throw away from someone that has.

-I recently read the results of a national survey, which listed estate agents as one of the most hated people among society, sitting comfortably below ticket inspectors.
-I can’t clarify how reliable the source was, but it sounded about right.
-I guess would also explain why online estate agents like Puplebricks are quickly eating up the market share, because their model gives the selling power and control to the vendor, and eradicates the need of a traditional and local agent.
+I recently read the results of a national survey, which listed estate agents as one of the most despised people among society, sitting comfortably below ticket inspectors.
+I can’t clarify how reliable the source was, but it sounded incredibly accurate.
+I guess that would also explain why there’s an increasing amount of us choosing to sell our homes privately via those ‘hip’ new online estate agents, like Puplebricks.
+Not only do they provide a solution that’s a buttload cheaper than the traditional high-street agent, but their ‘business model’ gives the selling power and control to the vendor, which eradicates the need of a

-I could probably sit here all day and night compiling a list longer than my… for why we all hate estate agents.
-And I bet you could too.
-Besides from the fact the majority of them are snake-oil parasites providing below average services for extortionate rates, of course, I can also effortlessly conjure up other compelling reasons to throw my feces at them…
+I could probably sit here all day and night compiling a list longer than my… for why we all hate estate agents and throw my feces at them.
+And I bet you could, too.

 1] No qualifications required

 There’s no real science or mystical theory to why the majority of Estate Agents are spineless, mentally challenged turds.
-In fact, it’s quite simple- you don’t need a license or go through a training programme to become an Estate Agent, so any old fool off the street without qualifications or experience can set up shop as an Estate Agent (which is often the case).
-That explains a lot already, doesn’t it?
+In fact, it’s quite simple- you don’t currently need a license or go through a training programme to become an Estate Agent (in the UK), so any old fool off the street without qualifications or experience can set up shop as an Estate Agent (which is often the case).

-In fact, I’m convinced the only prerequisite an Estate Agent is required to have is the means to access a polyester suit and a can of Lynx.
+In fact, I’m convinced the only prerequisite an Estate Agent is required to have is the means to access an oversized polyester suit and a can of Lynx.

 2] Limited consumer protection